-- None of the employees considered as executive employees etc. have received salary or other benefits except fixed salary and common fringe benefits. - The Policy for Remuneration includes principles for awarding variable remuneration to employees in executive positions. - Variable remuneration is limited to 50 % of the employee's fixed salary. - The Bank's variable remuneration scheme is within the maximum allowable rate for remuneration.
+- Based on submitted documentation, none of the employees considered as executive employees etc. have received salary or other benefits except fixed salary, variable salary (1.25 months salary) and common fringe benefits. - The Policy for Remuneration includes principles for awarding variable remuneration to employees in executive positions. - Variable remuneration is limited to 50 % of the employees fixed salary. - The Bank's variable remuneration scheme is within the maximum allowable rate for remuneration